BlueConLabs/Hck4G-0x0F/README.md

-# BlueCon-0x0F
+# Hck4G-0x0F
-**BlueCon#0x0F** – Event Details
+**Hck4G#0x0F** – Event Details
 A Cyber Security event for the community, by the community.
 Join us on Wednesday, 13th August 2025 at Stone & Chalk Melbourne for our August Blue Team Meetup!
-Follow us on LinkedIn: Cyber BlueCon LinkedIn.
+Follow us on LinkedIn: Cyber Hck4G LinkedIn.
 This meetup features a technical talk and hands-on workshop led by experienced industry professionals, with opportunities to connect and network with the broader cyber community.

 **📅 Event Info**
 Date: Wednesday, 13th August 2025